NeuronNomads/llama-steer/README.md

 2. `poetry`
 3. `terraform`

+### Backend

-From the root of the repo,
+From the backend directory,

-1. To authenticate to the `llama-steer` google cloud project: Run `make auth`.
+1. Run `make auth` to authenticate to the `llama-steer` google cloud project.
-2. To setup your local environment: Run `make install`.
+2. Run `make install` to setup your local environment.